Bruc3U/Titanic_analysis/README.md

 ## Objective

-Our goal is to find the predictors for survivability during the Titanic tragedy using machine learning.
+Our goal is to use machine learning to identify predictors for survivability during the Titanic tragedy.

 ## About the dataset